imoiwm/PMASinfonia/README.md

    - `uploads`: Has the uploaded images of the brothers.
  - `styles`: Has the CSS files for the website (custom SASS file for Bootstrap included).

-The php files that are not in these directories are the main pages for the website.
+The PHP files that are not in these directories are the main pages for the website.
-The javascript files are as follows:
+The JavaScript files are as follows:
  - `calendar.js`: Borrowed file that makes the calendar for the calendar page.
  - `getEvents.js`: Uses ajax to get the events for the calendar.
  - `validate.js`: Validates the forms that each website uses.